google/rekall/docs/Manual/Plugins/Linux/LinMemMap.md

     * Default: False', method: "Method to list processes (Default uses all methods).\
     \ (type: ChoiceArray)\n\n\n* Valid Choices:\n    - InitTask\n\n\n* Default: InitTask",
-  phys_task: 'Physical addresses of task structs. (type: ArrayIntParser)

-    ', pid: 'One or more pids of processes to select. (type: ArrayIntParser)
+  pids: 'One or more pids of processes to select. (type: ArrayIntParser)

-    ', proc_regex: A regex to select a process by name., task: 'Kernel addresses of task structs. (type: ArrayIntParser)
+    ', proc_regex: 'A regex to select a process by name. (type: RegEx)

+    ', task: 'Kernel addresses of task structs. (type: ArrayIntParser)
-    ', task_head: 'Use this as the first task to follow the list. (type: IntParser)

     '}
 class_name: LinMemMap